DLibatique/CLAS199-S20/_pages/6-schedule.md

 permalink: /schedule
 ---

 The readings listed under each week should be completed by the Monday class meeting of that week.
-We will spread the discussion over both class meetings, but all readings will be needed to make sense of the week's topic.
+We will spread the discussion over all three class meetings of the week, but all readings will be needed to make sense of the week's topic.

 \* indicates a reading that may be used for a response.